jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

 ```

 RCS compute services provide HPC batch, virtual machine (VM), and container modalities.
-The compute services leverage storage services that provide parallel file systems, block devices, and object storage from pools of commoditity storage hardware.
+The compute services leverage storage services that provide parallel file systems, block devices, and object storage from pools of commodity storage hardware.
 Compute and storage services are interconnected by networks that provide bandwidth for both east-west and north-south traffic flows.
 RCS peers with external networks, providing access from campus and external Research and Education (R&E) networks via a Science DMZ (SciDMZ) segment @Dart2013.